 HPDM facilitates career development through continuous learning, coaching/mentoring and assessment over a career span.
 Progression from one tier to another in the model is based upon successfully competing for promotions using a performance-based interview system that evaluates demonstrated success in core competencies.

 VA Knowledge Network, a state-of-the-art digital satellite system, delivers learning and performance improvement opportunities wherever you are.
 Programming is offered on four channels, 24 hours a day, seven days a week.

-VA LMS is a web-based portal through which VA employees can manage their continuing education and maintain a single, official training record.
+VA TMS is a web-based portal through which VA staff can manage their continuing education and maintain a single, official training record.
 The site offers direct, convenient access to thousands of VA’s learning activities, including instructor-led, satellite and web-based training, books and other instructional products.
-Online courses and VA-required training can be accessed directly from VA LMS, and completed courses are automatically recorded in each employee’s official training record.
+Online courses and VA-required training can be accessed directly from VA TMS, and completed courses are automatically recorded in each employee’s official training record.

 VALOR allows nursing, pharmacy and medical technology students (who have completed their junior year in an accredited clinical program) to gain experience at a local VA facility.
-Contact the nursing education department at your local VA medical center for more information or learn more by downloading our flyers: VALOR Medical Technologist, VALOR Nurse , VALOR Pharmacist .
+Contact the education department at your local VA medical center for more information or learn more by downloading our flyers: VALOR Medical Technologist, VALOR Nurse , VALOR Pharmacist .

 VA will often pay for full- or part-time college studies.
 As a VA employee, you can sign up for general or specialized course work from a wide variety of nearby colleges and universities.
 You may also choose to broaden your work experience through temporary assignments to other agencies.

 Serve and care for the nation’s Veterans and continue your healthcare education with a scholarship through the VA Employee Incentive Scholarship Program.
 Learn more